rapidsai/legate-boost/README.md

 Here we illustrate a minimal example to get a Legate library up and running.
 The example here shows how to get started with the minimum amount of boilerplate.
 For advanced use cases, the boilerplate generated can be customized as needed.
-In general, a Legate application will need to implement 3 small pieces.
+In general, a Legate application will need to implement three pieces.

 1. Build system
 1. C++ tasks